OnePlus 8 5G review: More affordable without sacrificing much

 I reviewed the iridescent variant of the OnePlus 8 called interstellar glow.
 It's a flashy, delightful color(s?) that is, for lack of a better word, cute.
 But the glossy material attracts an incredible amount of fingerprints.
 If you don't mind wiping down your phone every few minutes (or you just can ignore the prints), it's definitely a fun-looking phone to carry around.

 A quick note about the phone's water resistance.
-Unlike the OnePlus 8 Pro, the OnePlus 8 isn't rated IP68 for water resistance.
+T-Mobile and Verizon's OnePlus 8 phones will be rated IP68 for water resistance.
+But the unlocked version of the OnePlus 8 is not rated (as in, the ones sold through OnePlus and Amazon).
 That doesn't mean it's completely vulnerable, though.
-The OnePlus 7 Pro also didn't undergo IP certification and when I submerged it last year in a fish tank for 30 minutes, it survived without issues.
 OnePlus says the OnePlus 8 is as protected against water as past models.
+Last year, I submerged the OnePlus 7 Pro, which isn't IP certified either, in a fish tank for 30 minutes and it survived without issues.

 Some minor software differences